phorton1/base-Pub/docs/prefs.md

 Much of the Pub layer can be driven by preferences stored in a text file.
-Applications and Services can define the location of that text file which can the subsequently modify the behavior of the Pub Layer without the Application or Service, per-se, being aware of, or need to implement those preferences.
+Applications and Services can define the location of that text file which can then subsequently modify the behavior of the Pub Layer without the Application or Service, per-se, being aware of, or needing to implement those preferences.

 Typical Perl objects take a set of $params, which can pre-empt